 Either of the six-day passes are good value for money, even if you take your time while enjoying the highlights they include.

-The difference between the Paris Museum Pass and the Paris Pass is actually very simple.
+The difference between the Paris Museum Pass and The Paris Pass from Go City is actually very simple.
 The Paris Pass is made up of three parts.
 The first, as outlined in section one above, is the Paris Museum Pass.
 The second is a Metro travel card, that gets you unlimited travel on public transport (RER, Metro and Bus, zones 1-3 only).
 These two can be bought separately.

 The third part of the Paris Pass is what is called the Paris Attraction Card, this gets you entry to the seven attractions and on to the sightseeing bus, as well as a number of special offers at selected restaurants and shops.
 This third component is unique to the Paris Pass, and can not be purchased separately